beau-witter/EngieImpact/README.md

 3. Create new public repository in GitHub (the one we are in)
 4. Download Terraform executable and add to my Path
 5. Download and install Docker Desktop on Windows
-  a.
-Turn on Containers and Hyper V for windows
+   1. Turn on Containers and Hyper V for windows
 6.